 You're supposed to tell them what all you're going to give them and what all you're going to do for them and how it's everybody else's fault they don't have diddly squat.

-The mayor's name is Jim Naugle.
+The mayor's name is Jim Noggle.

 He's a conservative politician in his final term.

-That's why he's speaking the truth.
+Oh, that's why he's speaking the truth.

-He said people mistakenly think they are entitled to affordable single family houses on a 40-hour work routine.
+He said people mistakenly think they are entitled to affordable single-family houses on a 40-hour work routine.

 They need to work more hours and even then settle for a condo or a townhouse, he said.